Good for women.

 Unveiling the economic opportunity: A trillion-dollar potential

-Points for progress
+Points for Progress

-Greater equity in financial planning.
+Promote greater equity in financial planning.